Investors wary as Tanzania moves to assert more control over mines

 Junior miner Kibo Mining has seen little impact because in addition to gold exploration, it is developing a coal mine to fuel Tanzania’s first coal-fired power station.

-Increasing government ownership was sound and warranted, Kibo Mining CEO Louis Coetzee told Reuters, but he lamented the “questionable methodology” of the process.
+The new government regulations, including moves to increase government ownership, were sound and warranted, Kibo Mining CEO Louis Coetzee told Reuters, but he lamented the “questionable methodology” of the process.

 The government recently has shifted its attention from precious metals to precious stones, announcing on Sept.
 20 that the military would build walls and checkpoints around tanzanite mines and the central bank would buy the stones.